Author

 James Dana

-James Dana (1735–1812) was an American Congregationalist minister and theologian whose intellectual contributions shaped New England religious thought during the Revolutionary and early Federal periods.
-As pastor of the First Church in New Haven, Connecticut, Dana engaged with contemporary theological debates regarding human agency, divine sovereignty, and moral philosophy, as exemplified in works such as The Anniversary Election Sermon.
-His theological writings reflected the broader intellectual currents of the late eighteenth century, bridging traditional Calvinist doctrine with emerging Enlightenment rationalism.
+James Dana (1735–1812) was an American Congregationalist minister and theologian whose intellectual contributions shaped New England religious thought during the early national period.
+As pastor of the First Church in New Haven, Connecticut, Dana engaged with contemporary theological debates, particularly regarding human agency and divine sovereignty, as evidenced in works such as *The Anniversary Election Sermon*.
+His writings reflected the transitional theological landscape of late eighteenth-century America, bridging Calvinist orthodoxy with emerging rationalist influences.

 Works in the Library